ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-weather-step02.md

 1. squash your committed changes, merge your branch, and push to Ionic Pro
 1. try the Ionic Pro deploy feature

-## Creating a Feature Branch

-When using Git, you should never do your work in the `master` branch.
-You should get in the habit of using a workflow similar to the following:

-1. create a working "feature" branch
-1. commit changes early and often
-1. use a combination of `git fetch origin master` and `git rebase -i origin/master` to bring your code up to date with changes made by other developers and squash changes into a single commit with a meaningful message
-1. submit your changes for review via a "pull request"
-1. merge the changes into master after review

-A similar (though simplified) workflow will be used throughout this course.

-Start by creating a new branch via `git checkout -b feature/integrateIonicPro`

 ## Update the Reverse-Domain ID

 The reverse domain ID is used as the Bundle ID or iOS and the Package Name for Android.
 It should be something unique.
 For personal applications, I suggest using `com.yourname.appname`.

 1. open the `config.xml` file
 1. change the `id` property of the `widget` node
-1. `git commit -am "feat(ionic-pro): integrate ionic pro"`

 ```xml
 <widget id="com.kensodemann.ionicweather"